the Bible through zero religious bias

 The NT is full of strange language.
 Try figuring this one out:

 “And if the Master had not mutilated[cut-off/clipped/circumcised] those days, the whole flesh would not have been saved; but on account of the chosen ones, whom he chose, he mutilated[cut-off/clipped/circumcised] the days.”
 Mark 13:20 full literal

-This is an infographic, put together over the years that maps out the rise of Feminism and Marxism in the West to its present day crusade of subjective, double-standard social “justice”.
+This is an infographic, put together over many years which maps out the rise of Marxism in the West.

 Matt has been studying the ancient Hebrew language for 20 years.